Rendition – Hidden Door 2017/ Manipulate Festival 2018/ Development Dec 2018/ Touring 2019

 Rendition uses puppetry, soundscapes, object, shadow and visual theatre to explore the collusion between the CIA and the British Government; the juxtaposition between extreme vulnerability and absolute power; and the story of one man’s experience as the first suspect to be taken into the CIA detention programme.

-This work in progress was first performed at The Hidden Door Festival in May 2017 and then at Manipulate Snapshots at the Traverser in February 2018 .
-It seeks to find a way in to the excellent research resource that is The Rendition Project* and to visualise some of the information contained within its freely available databases.
+This solo work in progress was first performed at The Hidden Door Festival in May 2017 and then at Manipulate Snapshots at the Traverse in February 2018 .
+It sought to find ‘a way in’ to the excellent research resource that is The Rendition Project* and to visualise some of the information contained within its freely available databases.
 Professor Ruth Blakeley of Sheffield University acted as adviser to the project.